 After parts to be coated have been removed from the degreasing tank, and allowed to dry, they are now ready for grit blasting.
 Once the grit blasting is completed, the parts are removed from the blasting cabinet.
 Blasting residue is cleaned, then racked for off gassing in the oven.
 The parts are off gassed in the oven for 1 hour.
 Once offgassing is complete, the parts will be removed from the oven and inspected.
 If a part still show residual oils, the degreasing process is repeated.
 If all parts pass inspection, now to the final step.

 Now to the spraying.
 All the parts are removed from the oven and moved to the spray booth.
 Now we spray the parts to be coated, and place them in the oven for curing.
-Metal parts are cured at 250° for 2 hours.
-If they are composite parts they will be cured at 170° for two housrs.
+Metal parts are cured at 300° for 1 hours.
+If they are composite parts they will be cured at 170° for 2 housrs.
 If the project requires mulitple coats, each color will be flash cured for 15 minutes, after the parts have cooled, the next color will be apllied.
 Once the last coat is applied, then parts will go in the oven for final cure.

 Now that all the parts are cured, they will get a final inspection.
 If all parts pass final inspection, the project will be reassembled.
 All functions will be tested, test fired if necessary.
 Now we take photos, and send them to the customer for final approval.
 If we get fianl approval, then the project is returned to the customer, and we move on to the next project.